Germany is the second most populated European country, with Russia holding the title of first.

 Many of the countries became allies to fight against Hitler and the war finally ended in 1945.

-Post-WW II allowed Germany to be divided into East (communist) and West (democratic) as part of the settlement with the Soviet Union as an ally.
+The second world war allowed Germany to be divided into East (communist) and West (democratic) as part of the settlement with the Soviet Union as an ally.
 A wall was built to separate the two parts of the country.
 Many of the factories were dismantled by the Soviet Union and rebuilt in Russia (with little success).
-The United States brought many of the German scientists to America to work on scientific and space/rocket programs.
+The United States brought many of German scientists to America to work on scientific and space/rocket programs.

 Germany was the centerpiece for the ‘Cold War’ between the Soviet Union and the Western countries.
 This lasted forty-four years until 1989 when the German wall was torn down and the Cold War ended.